image image

 Market review

-In May, AAA-rated tax-exempt municipal bonds posted positive returns at the short and intermediate portion of the yield curve with the 6-8 year and 4-6 year indices performing the best.
-The high-grade tax-exempt yield curve steepened, while the Treasury yield curve flattened.
-The ratio of AAA-rated tax-exempt municipal yields to US Treasury yields was tighter across the curve with municipals outperforming compared to Treasuries.
-Yield ratios decreased by 10 ratios in five years, decreased five ratios in 10 years and decreased 2 ratios in 30 years.
+For June, AAA-rated tax-exempt municipal bonds posted positive returns across the curve with the 6 to 8-year and 4 to 6-year indices performing the best.
+The high-grade tax-exempt yield curve steepened, while the Treasury yield curve steepened slightly.
+The ratio of AAA-rated tax-exempt municipal yields to US Treasury yields was tighter for five years but wider for ten and thirty years, with municipals underperforming compared to Treasuries.
+The yield ratios decreased by one ratio in five years, increased two ratios in 10 years and increased three ratios in thirty years.

-The best performing states were the Puerto Rico, New Mexico and Connecticut.
-The weakest performers were Arkansas, South Dakota and Guam.
-The highest outperforming revenue sectors were IDR/PCR, Tobacco and Resource Recovery, while the weakest performers were Hospitals, Special Tax and Water & Sewer.
-By quality, AA rated municipals were the strongest performers, followed by A, AAA and BBB rated municipals, respectively.
+The best performing states/territories were Guam, Arkansas and Connecticut.
+The weakest performers were Vermont, Oklahoma and Wyoming.
+The highest outperforming revenue sectors were IDR/PCR, Tobacco and Special Tax, while the weakest performers were Housing, Hospital and Water & Sewer.
+By quality, BBB-rated municipals were the strongest performers, followed by A, AA and AAA-rated municipals, respectively.

-The US Agg-eligible taxable municipal index generated a total return of -1.48%.
-Spreads for the taxable municipal index tightened by 3 bps and spreads for the credit long index tightened by 18 bps.
+The US Agg-eligible taxable municipal index generated a total return of 2.43%.
+Spreads for the taxable municipal index tightened by 4bp and spreads for the credit long index tightened by 6bp.

-Monthly municipal issuance was $50bn, above the average for the month over the past five years.
-Taxable municipal issuance represented 6% of May’s supply.
+Monthly municipal issuance was $53bn, above the average for the month over the past 5 years.
+Taxable municipal issuance represented 9% of June’s supply.

 Outlook